mailslurp/mailslurp-client/docs/interfaces/CreateDomainOptions.md

 • `Optional` **domainType**: [`CreateDomainOptionsDomainTypeEnum`](../enums/CreateDomainOptionsDomainTypeEnum.md)

-Domain type to create.
-HTTP or SMTP domain.
-HTTP domain uses MailSlurps SES MX records.
-SMTP uses a custom SMTP server MX record.
-SMTP domains can only be used with SMTP inboxes.
-SMTP inboxes are more reliable for public inbound emails while HTTP inboxes are more suitable for testing.
+Type of domain.
+Dictates type of inbox that can be created with domain.
+HTTP means inboxes are processed using SES while SMTP inboxes use a custom SMTP mail server.
+SMTP does not support sending so use HTTP for sending emails.

 **`memberof`** CreateDomainOptions